Środa Śląska: History

 In 1428–31 the town was devastated by the Hussites (especially devastating was the attack in 1428 when Hussites robbed the town and burnt down the monastery and church of Franciscan order).
 In 1526, the town was incorporated by the Habsburg monarchy.
 In the 16th century it was one of the regional centers of Anabaptism.
 The town was damaged in the Thirty Years' War.
+One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
 In 1740, the Prussian soldiers seized the town and incorporated it into the Prussian Kingdom.
 In 1806 it was sacked by French troops, and in 1813 by German soldiers.
 Together with the rest of Prussia, the town became a part of unified Germany in 1871.

 During World War II the Germans established there two forced labour subcamps of the Stalag VIII-A prisoner-of-war camp.
-On 9 February 1945, the German troops withdrew from the town and it subsequently became again part of Poland.
-The German population of the town fled or was expelled.
+In January 1945, a death march of prisoners of a subcamp of the Gross-Rosen concentration camp from Brzeg Dolny reached the town, and 93 sick prisoners, including 56 Poles, were massacred by the Volkssturm.
+Ernst Dickmann who ordered the massacre was sentenced to death after the war in December 1945 and executed.
+On 9 February 1945, the German troops withdrew from the town.

+The town then became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+A time of complete insecurity began for the townspeople.
+On June 26, 1945, Polish militia forced all people out of their homes for deportation to the west.
+However, the expulsion march ended in nearby Chojnów and the people returned to their homes.
+Each morning at 7, men and women had to show up for work and war white armbands.
+Eventually, all locals were evicted in mid-1946, in accordance with the Potsdam Agreement.
 In 1946, the adjective Śląska was added to the name after the region of Silesia within which the town is located, to distinguish it from the town of Środa Wielkopolska.